-(Formerly PSYCH-205) Introduction to development and dynamics of personality, the causes of individual differences, personality change and techniques of measuring aspects of personality will be studied.
-Prerequisite: PSYC& 100 with a minimum grade of C.
+(Formerly PSYCH 205) Introduction to development and dynamics of personality, the causes of individual differences, personality change and techniques of measuring aspects of personality will be studied.

+Prerequisite: PSYC& 100 with a minimum grade of C and ENGL& 101 with a minimum grade of C or concurrent enrollment.